S1rEBrum/audio_file_editor/README.md

-This is a program that edits .wav audio files
+A program that edits .wav audio files in Python.
+Part of the HUJI Intro to CS course assignment.